Baka music

-Baka music is the music of the Baka people who come from the southwestern Central African Republic.
-Most Baka music is vocal and it is polyphonic.
-The music is based on repetitive melody and rhythm, with little variations and a lot of improvisation.
-Music and dance is important to them.
-It is done to prepare for a hunt or show a skill.
-Music is also used in daily life for healing rituals, initiation rituals,traditional stories, group names, and for entertainment.
-Dance and music helps bring groups together.
-This helps people to become friends while they share their surviving techniques.
+Baka music is the music of the Baka people from the southwestern Central African Republic.
+Most Baka music is vocal and polyphonic.
+It is based on repetitive melody and rhythm, with few variations and consists of improvisation.
+Music and dance are important to them.
+They are used to prepare for a hunt or show a skill.
+Music is also used in daily life for healing rituals, initiation rituals, traditional stories, group names, and entertainment.
+Dance and music help bring groups together.
+This helps people become friends while they share their survival techniques.

 Dance

 Every part of the forest has its own dance ritual.
 Many dances used for different things.
 They are performed by skilled dancers, who usually have gone through specific initiation.
 They are done for men initiations, healing, funerals, and keeping the community close together.
 In a dance, the dancers do structured improvisation.
 They know when and how to add or change a phrase or a beat.